money-on-chain/Areopagus-Governance/README.md

 ## Deploy

 (Truffle suit)[https://github.com/trufflesuite/truffle] is recommended to compile and deploy the contracts.
 There are a set of scripts to easy this process for the different known environments.
+There are a set of scripts to easy this process for the different known environments.
+Each environment (and network) might defer in its configuration settings, you can adjust this values in the the `migrations/config/config.json` file.

 Depending on the type of deploy you want to do and where do you want to deploy you should use one of the following scripts: